We independently select and share the products we love—and may receive a commission if you choose to buy.

 Got more questions about postpartum healing and the fourth trimester?
 Motherly created the perfect postpartum wellness birth class.
 Learn more about navigating this wild new world by signing up for the digital class here.

-Breastfeeding tips for beyond the first week
+Breastfeeding tips for the first week and beyond

 1. Relax + snuggle